 Several reasons your baby may not want to sleep in a bassinet.
 Here are a few:

 Baby Used To Sleep In Arms

 It is perfectly natural not to want to put down a cuddly newborn because everyone loves to hold a baby.
-However, if babies frequently go to sleep while being held, they may have difficulty falling asleep without that comfort.
+But you should remember that babies who regularly sleep while being held might have trouble falling asleep without it.
 It is best to avoid this.
 Forming such habits can make it very challenging to get your baby to sleep without being held.

 Baby Might Be Uncomfortable